usnistgov/metaschema/website/content/tutorials/3-constraints-expect/_index.md

 </METASCHEMA>
 ```

 With our modifications to the model with the `choice` construct, we enabled our Metaschema-enabled tooling to support a field of `byte-size` or `size` where previously only the former was valid.
 For `size`, we added important constraints to its flag combinations to identify which unit (bits or bytes), unit prefix, unit system, and base (digital or binary) of the size's count.
-We add a `deprecated` flag to the `byte-size` and this version of the model that marks the start of the deprecation period and allow us to easily use our developer tools to identify and refactor deprecated assemblies, fields, and flags.
-With the `byte-size` field, we also add an `expect` constraint with a specific message to only present a warning if developers use this deprecated field in document instances; otherwise, the field can be ignored.
+We add a `deprecated` flag to the `byte-size` and this version of the model that marks the start of the deprecation period.
+This deprecation label in the module allows us to easily use our developer tools to identify and programmatically refactor deprecated assemblies, fields, and flags.

+Within the `byte-size` field, we also add an `expect` constraint, `memory-byte-size-deprecated`, with a specific message to only present a warning if developers use this deprecated field in document instances; otherwise, the field can be ignored.
 Moreover, we refactored the previous size count constraints to check the logical constraint regardless of when the deprecated field or the replacement field is used.
 We support this with the same logic using an `if` `else` expression.

 With these changes, the example instances from the previous section we used for negative test cases are still invalid and all tools can return the validation messages as before and the new deprecation warning message.

 We can use the following examples as new negative test cases that are not using the deprecated `byte-size` field, but `size` instead.
-All tools can return the same validation messages before without the deprecation warning message.
+All tools can return the same validation error messages like before, but without the deprecation warning message.

 {{< tabs JSON XML YAML >}}
 {{% tab %}}